ballerina-platform/ballerina-dev-website/learn/references/cli-documentation/grpc.md

  string message = 1;
 }
 ```
-Note: The sample service definition is taken from the quick start guide in gRPC official site.
+**Note:** The sample service definition is taken from the quick start guide on the gRPC official site.

 ### Executing the Sample